Gujarats/csv-reader/README.md

 # CSV Reader
-This will read all the csv files on the dir "files"  and will shows the same values on given column
+This will read all the csv files on the directory `files` on the current root directory where the app is started.
+And shows the same values on given column which exist on all the csv files.

 How to run this :